MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 ```

-In the JavaScript, there is a created *paragraph* element with some text in it.
+In JavaScript, there is a created *paragraph* element with some text in it.

-When the user click the button, the `function addChildren() {}` will be getting called.
-If there is no any existing child element in the *parent*, the function will append a new child element which is the paragraph to the *parent* at the run time.
-Otherwise it won't append the paragraph at all.
+When the user clicks the button, the `function addChildren() {}` will be getting called.
+If there isn't any existing child element in the *parent*, the function will append the paragraph to the *parent* at the run time.
+Otherwise, it won't append anything to the *parent* at all.

 ```javascript